Pur3-MAlice/seasonality/README.md

 ### **Database Schema**
 Below is my initial database schema to map out the relations between users, recipes, comments and categories (also known as tags).
 This is a rough idea of what the database will look like in general, but at this point in the planning phase, I understand that this is subject to change.
 ![Database Scheme](/documents/wireframes/db-schema.png)
-On the completion of this project, thsi database, while it does differ in some areas, is pretty much how my datbase structure has gone.
+On the completion of this project, this database, while it does differ in some areas, is pretty much how my datbase structure has gone.
 Which I am happy with.

+My database is structured at deployment with two main apps which are connected to each other.
+The recipebook app and the profile app.
+The recipebook model holds the recipe database which controls the functionality of each individual recipe, each category (diet and season), and the ratings.
+This is then connected to the profile through the user interface as the user will input on the page.
+This is part of the website's MVT, say the model of recipe is being passed into the RecipeDetail view and then the user will see the recipe_detail template.
+This is displayed.
+The database was extended from the original schema to also include profile elements which would allow the user to properly store their own favourties and access/edit/delete their recipe inputs.

 ## **Surface**
 ### **Color scheme:**